AyrtonDev/AyrtonDev/README.md

 ### If you need a:

-- Front-End Developer;
+- Front End Developer;
-- Back-End Developer;
+- Back End Developer;
-- FullStack Developer;
+- Full Stack Developer;

 <br>